British International Investment

 Venture Round in 2017

-ONOMO Hotels, founded in 2009 and headquartered in Casablanca, Morocco, specializes in the design, development, ownership, and management of a chain of hotels.
-The company aims to cater to the needs of a diverse pan-African and international business clientele by providing a high level of comfort at affordable prices.
-Each hotel is designed with modern amenities and emphasizes an environmentally friendly atmosphere, ensuring that guests experience quality services while being connected to the local culture and environment.
-ONOMO Hotels focuses on optimizing accessibility, connectivity, and security to enhance the overall guest experience.
+Onomo Hotels, founded in 2009 and based in Casablanca, Morocco, specializes in the design, development, ownership, and management of hotels.
+The company aims to cater to the dynamic needs of both pan-African and international business clientele by providing high levels of comfort at affordable prices.
+Its hotels are equipped with modern amenities and emphasize an environmentally friendly atmosphere, ensuring accessibility, connectivity, and security.
+Inspired by the rich qualities of African culture, Onomo Hotels integrates local and natural elements into its offerings, creating a unique experience for business travelers and individual guests alike.

 Unicaf